 Due to adminstrative policy, some otherwise eligible links in the network topology may need to be excluded from the network graph upon which the MRT algorithm is run.
 Since the same network graph must be used across the area, it is critical for OSPF to flood which links to exclude from the MRT calculation.
-This is done by introducing a new MRT-Ineligible Links TLV to be carried in the Router Information LSA.
+This is done by introducing a new MRT-Ineligible Link sub-TLV.
+For OSPFv2, this sub-TLV is carried in the Extended Link TLV defined in [I-D.ietf-ospf-segment-routing-extensions].
+For OSPFv3, this sub-TLV is carried in the Router-Link TLV defined in [I-D.ietf-ospf-ospfv3-lsa-extend].